top of page

 I needed a year to get my composer back and another two years to fully recover.

-y background in martial arts, my self-control, and my firm will allowed me to hold on and eventually heal.
+In the process, my "shut," or shadow/mold body, burned out, which is necessary for ascension.
+Luckily, my background in martial arts, my self-control, and my firm will allowed me to hold on and eventually heal.

-My motto for achieving transcendency is simple:
+My motto for achieving transcendence is simple:

 'I,’ transcend 'that' bullshit, Hance!
 I am transcendent.